LordNiggle/NigglesHell/README.md

 Desert Goggles can be crafted at the Alchemy Engine

-The 3 chess pieces can be crafted at the sculptors wheel.
+The 3 Chess Pieces can be crafted at the sculptors wheel.

 Klaus's Sack's loot table no longer has: Malbatross Bill, Down Feather, Desert Rock, Lazy Deserter BP, Funcap BPs.
 Mandrake & Thick Fur swapped loot tables.